sovrynn/ecdo/6-LITERATURE/georeset/README.md

 The basic idea is that geological features such as mountains are not created by orogenesis and tectonic plates, but by massive wave flows consisting of water, sediment, and magma - vast quantities of material that moves and relocates as one sediment body.

 He estimates waves of 10-15 km or more in height from today's sea level.
+Believes these late mammoths were frozen in after event conditions - "instant" drop of temperature.